AssistantApps/Documentation/docs/about/team.md

 # The Team

 > Our team changes regularly as this project is worked on in our free time and not for profit.
-Thanks to the Patreon supporters and donators we can help pay the server costs and Apple Developer licences 🙄.

 Current Members: